mkdocstrings/mkdocstrings/docs/handlers/overview.md

       └─╴📄 __init__.py
 ```

-**Note the absence of `__init__.py` module in `mkdocstrings_handlers`!**
+NOTE: **Note the absence of `__init__.py` module in `mkdocstrings_handlers`!**

 ### Code

-A handler is composed of a Collector and a Renderer.
+A handler is a subclass of the base handler provided by *mkdocstrings*.

-See the documentation for
+See the documentation for the [`BaseHandler`][mkdocstrings.handlers.base.BaseHandler].
-[`BaseHandler`][mkdocstrings.handlers.base.BaseHandler],
-[`BaseCollector`][mkdocstrings.handlers.base.BaseCollector] and
-[`BaseRenderer`][mkdocstrings.handlers.base.BaseRenderer].
+Subclasses of the base handler must implement the `collect` and `render` methods at least.
+The `collect` method is responsible for collecting and returning data (extracting
+documentation from source code, loading introspecting objects in memory, other sources? etc.)
+while the `render` method is responsible for actually rendering the data to HTML,
+using the Jinja templates provided by your package.

+You must implement a `get_handler` method at the module level.
+This function takes the following parameters:

+-  `theme` (string, theme name),
+- `custom_templates` (optional string, path to custom templates directory)
+- `config_file_path` (optional string, path to the config file)

+These arguments are all passed as keyword arguments, so you can ignore them
+by adding `**kwargs` or similar to your signature.
+You can also accept
+additional parameters: the handler's global-only options will be passed
+to this function when instantiating your handler.

 Check out how the
 [Python handler](https://github.com/mkdocstrings/python/blob/master/src/mkdocstrings_handlers/python)
 is written for inspiration.

-You must implement a `get_handler` method at the module level.
-This function takes the `theme` (string, theme name) and
-`custom_templates` (optional string, path to custom templates directory)
-arguments, and you can add any other keyword argument you'd like.
-The global configuration items (other than `selection` and `rendering`)
-will be passed to this function when getting your handler.

 ### Templates

-Your renderer's implementation should normally be backed by templates, which go
+Your handler's implementation should normally be backed by templates, which go
 to the directory `mkdocstrings_handlers/custom_handler/templates/some_theme`.
 (`custom_handler` here should be replaced with the actual name of your handler,
 and `some_theme` should be the name of an actual MkDocs theme that you support,
 e.g. `material`).

 With that structure, you can use `self.env.get_template("foo.html")` inside
-your `render` implementation.
+your `render` method.
 This already chooses the subdirectory based on
 the current MkDocs theme.

 If you wish to support *any* MkDocs theme, rather than a few specifically
 selected ones, you can pick one theme's subdirectory to be the fallback for
 when an unknown theme is encountered.
 Then you just need to set the
-`fallback_theme` variable on your renderer subclass.
+`fallback_theme` variable on your handler subclass.
 The fallback directory can
 be used even for themes you explicitly support: you can omit some template from
 one of the other theme directories in case they're exactly the same as in the
 fallback theme.